dynatrace-oss/DynatraceDashboardPowerups/README.md

 - `convHack=true` - (optional) label first action with "Start: " and last action with "End: ".
 - `convHack=2` - (optional) new mode which injects an artificial "START" and "END" node to make it more clear where flows start and end.
 As of 1.44 this is now the default.
 If you prefer the old mode, set `convHack=false`.
 - `colors=apdex` - (optional) color nodes based on apdex.
 As of 1.44 this is now the default.
 If you prefer the old mode, set `colors=false`.
+- `exclude=Search,recent` - (optional) comma seperated list of case-sensitive strings to exclude from useraction list.

 Example:
 ![Sankey](Assets/sankey.png)